Virginia Transportation Modeling Program

 There are no HOV or toll facilities in the Roanoke Valley MPO.

-The Greater Roanoke Transit Company provides commuter bus sevice for the city and surrounding counties, although this accounts for a small percentage of total commuters.
+The Greater Roanoke Transit Company provides commuter bus service for the city and surrounding counties, although this accounts for a small percentage of total commuters.

 Another available mode is the Roanoke Area Dial-A-Ride.